SMNFL/Analysis-Tool-For-Bioreactor/docs/analysis_summary.md

 Missing values in pump and light data are forward-filled.

-This means that if a value is missing at time \(t_i\), the previous valid value is reused.
+This means that if a value is missing at time $t_i$, the previous valid value is reused.

 ---